10 Day Perth To Broome Safari

 This is the perfect adventure for those who are after a true no frills Western Australia experience: camping under the stars and sharing dorm style accommodation.
 Starting in Perth, you’ll meet dolphins in Monkey Mia, snorkel in Coral Bay, take a dip in the pristine pools of Karijini National Park and hike through national parks.
 We’ll also take you to Exmouth and Carnarvon along the way, before we end the adventure on the shores of Cable Beach in beautiful Broome.

-Tour Highlights include Coral Bay, Eighty Mile Beach, Kalbarri National Park, Hamersley Ranges, Monkey Mia, Ningaloo Reef, Pinnacles Desert, Shell Beach, Karijini National Park and Turquoise Bay.
+Tour Highlights include Coral Bay, Eighty Mile Beach, Kalbarri National Park, Hammersley Ranges, Monkey Mia, Ningaloo Reef, Pinnacles Desert, Shell Beach, Karijini National Park, Turquoise Bay, Broome.

 Day 1 : Pinnacles Desert & Jurien Bay

 Leaving Perth we enter Nambung National Park to explore the Pinnacles Desert – a unique landscape unlike any other in the country.
 We then journey to the massive sand dunes of Jurien Bay where you’ll have the opportunity to enjoy a sandboard down the slopes and perfect your technique.
 From here we continue on through Geraldton to Kalbarri where we stay overnight.
 (LD)

 Day 2 : Kalbarri National Park & Shell Beach